-- negotiate and conclude, prior to commencement of the Project, an intergovernmental agreement with the County that mitigates the traffic impacts to the state highway system or facilities. - (c) The Tribe shall not commence a Project until the intergovernmental agreement(s) with the County and the City specified in subdivision (a) and, if applicable the intergovernmental agreement with Caltrans specified in subdivision (b), are executed by the parties or are effectuated pursuant to section 11.16. - (d) If implementation of certain identified mitigation measures for which the Tribe proposes to be responsible would require cooperation by the County, the City, or Caltrans, and that entity fails, refuses, or is unable to cooperate in the implementation of those mitigation measures, the Tribe shall so notify the State in writing, and shall be relieved of only those mitigation obligations until the County, the City, or Caltrans has taken the action(s) necessary for the Tribe to implement those measures.
-If the State disagrees with the Tribe's determination that the County, the City, or Caltrans has failed, refused, or was unable to cooperate in the implementation of those mitigation measures or the Tribe's determination that the mitigation measures require the County's, the City's, or Caltrans' cooperation, the Tribe and the State shall meet within thirty (30) days after the Tribe receives the State's objections to resolve the issue.
-If after the meeting the State objects in writing to the Tribe's determination that the County, the City, or Caltrans has failed, refused, or was unable to cooperate in the implementation of those mitigation measures or the Tribe's determination that the mitigation measures require the County's, the City's, or Caltrans' cooperation, the dispute shall be resolved using the dispute resolution procedures set forth in section 11.10. - (e) Nothing in this section requires the Tribe to enter into any other intergovernmental agreements with a state or local governmental entity other than as set forth in subdivisions (a) and (b).
+- (f) To effectuate this section, and in the exercise of its sovereignty, the Tribe expressly waives, and also waives its right to assert, sovereign immunity in connection with the arbitrator's jurisdiction in any action to: (i) enforce the other party's obligation to arbitrate; (ii) enjoin commencement of the Project pending a final resolution of the arbitration; (iii) enforce or confirm an arbitral award rendered in the arbitration; and (iv) enforce or execute a judgment in state or federal court based upon the award. - (g) If implementation of certain identified mitigation measures for which the Tribe proposes to be responsible would require cooperation by a state or local agency (non-tribal government agency) and that agency fails, refuses, or is unable to cooperate in the implementation of those mitigation measures, the Tribe shall so notify the State in writing, and shall be relieved of only those mitigation obligations until the non-tribal government agency has taken the action(s) necessary for the Tribe to implement those measures. - (h) If the State disagrees with the Tribe's determination that the non-tribal government agency has failed, refused, or was unable to cooperate in the implementation of those mitigation measures or the Tribe's determination that the mitigation measures require the non-tribal government agency's cooperation, the Tribe and the State shall meet within thirty (30) days after the Tribe receives the State's objections to resolve the issue.
+If after the meeting the State objects in writing to the Tribe's determination that the non-tribal government agency has failed, refused, or was unable to cooperate in the implementation of those mitigation measures or the Tribe's determination that the mitigation measures require the non-tribal government agency's cooperation, the dispute shall be resolved using the dispute resolution procedures set forth in section 11.10.